-Certain files may have non-ASCII characters that are 4 byte UTF8 characters in the filename.
+Certain files may have non-ASCII characters that are 4 byte UTF8 characters (such as emojis) in the filename.
 Wasabi does not support these characters and will return a 400 error message to an application that tries to write these files with 4 byte UTF characters in the file name.
 We recommend renaming the affected files if possible.

 Articles in this section